Alvor1991/PP3-Python/README.md

 The Fitness Tracker is a personalized application designed to streamline my marathon training journey.
 Developed with simplicity and functionality in mind, this tracker serves as my dedicated tool for logging workouts, tracking progress, and staying motivated as I prepare for my upcoming marathon.

-The Fitness Tracker utilizes Google Sheets as a central repository for storing workout logs and tracking progress data.
-The gspread library is integrated into the application to enable seamless interaction with Google Sheets, allowing for real-time updates and easy access to training data.

 Visit the deployed application [here](https://marathon-tracker-3c8498abb267.herokuapp.com/).

 ## Table of Contents